abwuge/personal_website/docs/en/me/personal_information/other_information.md

 ### whx / hxwu / Hanxun Wu

-> Past the age of enjoying being called "Ge" (big brother/boss).
+> Past the age of enjoying being called "Ge".

-For newly registered accounts or usernames, I generally use my name's English abbreviation or full English name.
+When I create new accounts or usernames, I typically go with either my name’s Pinyin initials or the full Pinyin version.

 [Back](../personal_information.md)